Representations Shape Weak-to-Strong Generalization: Theoretical Insights and Empirical Predictions: W2SG from a Representation Perspective

 \textbf{Intuition.} One implication of Def. \ref{def: delta_decomp} is that only what is learned through the principal representations will be reflected at test time.
 Thus, the weak model's mistakes primarily stem from its inability to generate certain outputs using its principal representations.
 For the same reason, among these mistakes, only those expressible through the strong model's principal representations will affect its test performance.
 Therefore, a key concept affecting W2SG performance is \textbf{``what the weak model is unable to learn but is learnable by the strong model using their respective principal representations"}, which we seek to quantify.\looseness=-1

 \textbf{Formalization.} To formalize the above idea, we leverage $\hat{\mK}(\mPi_{\gV_\w}h_\w)$ and $\hat{\mK}(\mPi_{\gV_\s}h_\s)$--kernels computed using only the weak and strong models' principal representations, referred to as \emph{principal kernels}.
-We define the following \looseness=-1

-$\mP_\w$ and $\mP_\s$ represent scaled projections onto the spans of the principal kernels.
+We define the following \looseness=-1 $\mP_\w$ and $\mP_\s$ represent scaled projections onto the spans of the principal kernels.
 Each captures the space of output patterns that its respective model can express through its principal representations (with regularization taken into account).
-Then, the earlier intuition can be characterized as follows.\looseness=-1
+Then, the earlier intuition can be characterized as follows.\looseness=-1 \begin{theorem}[Main result] Under Assump. \ref{assump: weak_strong_decomp}, and assuming reasonable regularization: $\delta_\w\!\leq\!\beta_\w\! =\!O(1)$ and $\delta_\s\!\leq\!\beta_\s \!=\!O(1)$, let $ \hat{\vy}=[ \hat{y}_1~\hat{y}_2~\dots~\hat{y}_{\hat{n}} ]^\top $.
+Then, w.h.p., we have\looseness=-1